There is a lot to say about the man but I will try to synthesize the best I can!

-Except that there are music lessons and music lessons… Both sounds the same but are slightly different.
+Except that there are music lessons and music lessons… Both sound the same but are slightly different.
 Let me explain…

 What is the standard in the UK to define a qualification in music?

 If you answered “the grades” you are mostly right.
 Well done.
-So you are naturally thinking that more grades your children will pass more the impact on enhancing their memory, spatial reasoning and language skills will be important.
+So you are naturally thinking that the more grades your children will pass, the more the impact on enhancing their memory, spatial reasoning, and language skills will be important.

 Well, let me explain a few things before you start to pay a lot of money for the piano lessons of your children or for yourself.

-My students can testify that I’m not a grades factory teacher.
-When a student or a parent say to me “I want to pass (my children to pass) all the grades and I don’t want (them) to play anything else” I generally ask them to go to another teacher.
+My students can testify that I’m not a grade factory teacher.
+When a student or a parent says to me “I want to pass (my children to pass) all the grades and I don’t want (them) to play anything else” I generally ask them to go to another teacher.

 There are many and many teachers that are really good at teaching only grades and how to pass the exams.
 So What are grades?